 The Consumer Price index (CPI) measures the average change over time in the prices paid by urban consumers for specific consumer goods and services.

-The Bureau of Labor Statistic's CPI for food away from home is up 8 percent over the last year (August 2021-22) — that's a 0.4 percent increase from July's 7.6 percent YoY measure.
+The Bureau of Labor Statistic's CPI for food away from home is at 8.8 percent from March 2022 to 2023.

 Food inflation via Producer Price Index

 The Producer Price Index (PPI) tracks the average change over time in selling prices received by domestic producers of goods and services from their perspective as the seller.

 The PPI for all foods fell 5 percent YoY from January to February 2023 — from 11.3 percent to 6.3 percent.

 Food inflation impacts and risks for restaurants